bnarath/YouTube_Trending/README.md

 The Data set is consists of information about the trending videos for a span of 205 days across 10 countries.
 "To determine the top-trending videos, YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes)"

 ## Data Path:
-Cleaned and merged Data is uploaded [here](https://drive.google.com/file/d/1VLH2adCL_qeNZOlSoaYEPUY3mfAnroHH/view?usp=sharing) as a pickle file (due the file size limitation in github)
+Cleaned and merged Data is uploaded [here: name-Popularity_DF.pkl](https://drive.google.com/drive/folders/1ovyTyDPmwY9NIAqOC7C4y1SWwoec3Nmj?usp=sharing) as a pickle file (due the file size limitation in github)

 ## Insight1